Read the real Christmas story without all the folklore and Christmas trappings. And see pictures of where the Nativity

 Would they follow God’s will knowing that following it will most likely reap some very unpleasant consequences from the world around them?
 We need to imagine the real-life consequences of following God!

-We should to see the Christmas story from the customs of the first century, ancient, orthodox, oriental viewpoint.
+We should also see the Christmas story from the customs of the first century, ancient, orthodox, oriental viewpoint.

 We need to smell the manure and hear the animal sounds and the see sweat and dirt of the story!

 Did you know the three wise men were not present at the Christ child’s birth?
 They don’t belong in the manger story until almost two years later.

 The Creator of the Universe came to us among common people who were a lot like us, in the most un-kingly way.

 Relatable in the time in which He came.
 He truly wanted to be one of us and live among us.

 Knowing the real, nitty-gritty, raw and beautiful story of Jesus’ birth makes me love Christmas far above the secular trappings wrapped around this season!